 Q: Does Paratext need to be running for PTXprint to be used?

-A: No, it makes no difference whether Paratext is open or not, but Paratext (version 8 or 9) must be installed.
+A: No, it makes no difference whether Paratext is open or not.
 PTXprint is Paratext-aware, but not dependent on it.
 It accesses the USFM and settings files independently to produce the PDF output.
+It is assumed that the integrity of the data has been checked in Paratext (preferably version 8 or 9), but PTXprint will work even without Paratext installed.

 Q: Which scripts does PTXprint support?